 ASIC modules (5/5):

 Excellent product here.
 Zero complaints.
 I’m most impressed that the engineering team was working after the October release to improve their product some more once they had the time.
-I knew the November product would have less issues than the October product, but I didn’t know they would be doing such good tweaking.
+I knew the November product would have fewer issues than the October product, but I didn’t know they would be doing such good tweaking.

 The new Bitcoin mining hardware out there is getting easier and easier to set up, and props to KNC (and BTCGuild) for continuing this process.
 You don’t really need to know anything about firmware or software.
 You just log onto the browser interface and type in two fields.
 Done.
 I’m using a new mining pool, BTCGuild, and their interface is likewise simple yet powerful.